-These are of course not all the apps.
-Stay tuned for the next part of the toolset including Authenticator, Video, Skype, Office – I’m going to describe them in the next post!
+These are not all the apps, of course.
+Stay tuned for the next part of the toolset, including Authenticator, Video, Skype, Office – I’m going to describe them in the next post!

 Hate: Same old collaboration (almost)

 And now let’s move to some drawbacks.
-Most of the knowledge workers do use Office.
+Most of knowledge workers use Office.
 What’s great about the brand new Office 365 Pro Plus?
-The updates’ automation – it will always up to date with no upgrade necessary in future.
+Update automation – it will always be up to date with no upgrades necessary in future.
 Cool, huh?

-Let’s have Outlook Web – elements such as Groups support, @ mentions, new attachments, all in the web first.
+Let’s consider Outlook Web – elements such as Groups support, @ mentions, new attachments, all on the web first.
 And guess what?
 When they are available on the desktop version, they still don’t work as well as the web ones.
-It makes it then much harder to embrace a new way of collaboration.
-The same is with using OneDrive instead of sending attachments or the Groups instead of sending emails to 10 people.
+It makes it much harder then to embrace a new way of collaboration.
+The same is with using OneDrive instead of sending attachments or Groups instead of sending emails to 10 people.

 Hate: My photo is ugly

-There is – in my opinion – one thing perfectly puzzled by Microsoft.
+There is – in my opinion – one thing that’s perfectly puzzling.
 It’s the user profile.
-Office 365 is being sold as a single service, so you perhaps expect to see the same information about the user in every single application – also readily available and searchable… then I have some news for you.
+Office 365 is being sold as a single service, so perhaps you expect to see the same information about a user in every single application – also readily available and searchable… then I have some news for you.
 Of course, it doesn’t work that way.

 Let’s start with the user’s photo.
 There are situations where your state-of-the-art profile photo will look ugly because of low resolution.
-You have to put your picture in Yammer separately.
+You have to add your picture to Yammer separately.
 Sometimes it takes a long way to go for the picture to sync between services and sometimes it’s not displayed at all.
 Frankly, after so many years of development, I would expect a much better experience.
-Look up for more information here.
+Look up more information here.

 Hate: I cannot find my colleague

 You would expect that finding a person in the company’s address book is easy in 2016.
 Not that fast, fellow!
-Outlook contact search looks as if it was from the previous century – look at the example below.
+Outlook contact search looks as if it was from the previous century.
 It’s completely not what you would expect, comparing to other solutions.

 Hate: This button was here yesterday!

-Let’s imagine regular user who instead of this:
+Let’s imagine a regular user who instead of this:

 Don’t worry.
 I won’t force you to look for three changes in the pictures.
-Just let me tell you there are significant changes in what is visible on the menu, what features are in the UI.
-Then brace yourself and prepare yourself for tickets in your service desk starting with “Where is the button…???”.
+Just let me tell you there are significant changes in what is visible on the menu, and what features are in the UI.
+Then brace yourself and prepare for service desk tickets starting with “Where is the button…???”.

 Well, unfortunately, it’s not that easy to monitor what is going on in the cloud.
-You should track following sources but still you will sometimes be surprised about new or “upgraded” features.
-Then let me help you handle this – here you have the sources to follow:
+You should track the following sources but you will still be surprised sometimes about new or “upgraded” features.
+Let me help you handle this – here you have the sources to follow:

-- Message Center in Office 365 Admin Portal – you will get most of the news about changes that affects your tenant here.
+- Message Center in Office 365 Admin Portal – you will get most of the news about changes that affect your tenant here.

-All in all, I’ve got a fair question “entirely based in science” for you.
+All in all, I’ve got a fair question that’s “entirely based in science” for you.
 Are you feeling more love or hate to your prospective Office 365 deployment now?
-I believe I hit the nail right on your head with at least one of those examples, but still, I’m here to talk about all the good and the bad things.
+I believe I’ve hit the nail right on the head with at least one of those examples, but still, I’m here to talk about all the good and the bad things.
 And to fix the latter.